 Yes, we accept combined sittings in HKDSE examination.
 For the purpose of ranking applicants for admission, all recognised public examination results are considered.
 If an applicant has taken the examination in a subject more than once, only the best result for that subject will be counted.
 There is no penalty on repeaters.

 They will be treated as supplementary information.
 For instance, the information given in SRR and/or OEA form may be used, alongside other essential information (e.g. band choices) for selecting applicants for admission interviews.

-Yes, you are required to attend admission interviews.
+For most of the programmes (especially the teacher education programmes), you are required to attend admission interviews.
 In addition, some departments like Music, Physical Education and Visual Arts may require applicants to attend specific subject tests.

 You may click here for the detailed interview format used in the past years.

 We believe that applicants who include our programmes as Band A choices are highly likely to have genuine interest in these programmes.
 Band A applicants will be given higher preferences in the selection process.

 We will select applicants to the admission interviews on the basis of their band choices, HKDSE examination results, information on OEA form and SRR etc. Please click here for details of the interview arrangements.

 You will receive the interview notification via the following means: